 - Cut corners.
 When planning meals, realize that it’s perfectly fine to forego an elaborate spread, and take a few shortcuts to reduce the stress and mess.
 It’s unlikely that anyone will notice – or care – that you’ve baked a pie using ready-made crust; or even purchased the pie at a local bakery.
 Shifting the focus of your get-together away from a fancy meal and more on spending quality time together can make for a much more comfortable and relaxed visit for older adults.

 - Limit the visit.
 Especially for those with a chronic illness, fatigue can quickly set in.
 Agree with loved ones in advance to limit visiting to an hour or two, allowing the senior sufficient time to enjoy with family, while avoiding complications that might arise from overextending herself.
 It may also be helpful to the senior to have family visit in smaller groups, rather than one large gathering, broken out over a period of several days.

-In addition to providing tips for managing chronic conditions during the holidays and all throughout the year, Harmony Home Health & Hospice provides a full range of skilled nursing care, therapy, hospice, and specialty services in the comfort of home.
+In addition to providing tips for managing chronic conditions during the holidays and all throughout the year, Harmony Home Health & Hospice provides a full range of skilled nursing care, home health aides, therapy, hospice, and specialty services in the comfort of home.
 Contact us at 1-877-I-NEED-CARE (1-877-463-3322) to learn more about our Salt Lake City home care services.